-Making use of local ingredients and always fresh, tasty meals are eaten al fresco on the banks of the river or under the starry night skies.
+Making use of fresh local ingredients, and always tasty, meals are eaten alfresco on the banks of the river or under the starry night skies.
 Guests dine as a group, swapping stories and enjoying sundowners together.
 Buffet breakfasts and lunches are served between game drives, and snacks are plenty whilst out in the bush.

-Guests aged 8 and over are welcome at Chongwe River Camp, and the two-bedroom Albida Suite is ideal for a family stay.
+Guests aged eight and over are welcome at Chongwe River Camp, and the two-bedroom Albida Suite is ideal for a family stay.

 Facilities and activities

 Activities from the lodge include game drives in open 4x4 safari vehicles, walking safaris, boat cruises along the Zambezi, canoe trips along the beautiful Chongwe River and tiger fishing under a 'catch and release' policy.
 Back at camp, there is a wildlife hide, ideal for photographers to capture amazing memories.
 There is also the option to ‘Sleepout under stars’ close to camp.